 San Francisco, CA 94103

-Monday - Friday, registration for emergency services begins at 8:00 am until 10:30 am, and afternoon session begins at 1:00 pm until 3:00 pm.
-Emergency services are first come first serve based on availability.
+Monday –Friday, registration for emergency services begins at 8:00 am until 10:30 am, and afternoon session begins at 1:00 pm until 3:00 pm.
+Emergency services are first come, first served based on availability.

 Emergency services are available year-round except during holidays and school breaks.
 Hours and days are subject to change based on availability.

 Our daytime emergency services are available to patients over 14 years of age, on a first-come, first-served basis.
 Please bring a current valid photo identification card and Denti-Cal card if you are covered by Denti-Cal.
 You will be asked to complete a demographic questionnaire, answer all questions on the health history form and fill out other forms.
 You will then be asked to wait in the reception room until called in by a student dentist for evaluation and treatment.
 Please note that the wait time to be seen in emergency can be prolonged due to the nature of the emergencies presenting.